 Singaporean actor Mark Lee will be starring in the upcoming biopic about Malaysian badminton star Lee Chong Wei.
 The comedic actor attended the press conference of the movie “Lee Chong Wei: Rise of the Legend”, that was held on Thursday (9 November) at the Mandarin Oriental Hotel in Kuala Lumpur.

 Singaporean actresses Zoe Tay and Felicia Chin have been nominated for Best Actress in a Leading Role at this year’s Asian Television Awards.
-The actresses have been nominated for their appearances in Mediacorp’s “You Can be an Angel 2” and Mediacorp Toggle’s “2589 Days Apart”, respectively.
-Popular South Korean drama “Guardian: The Lonely and Great God” – better known as “Goblin” – has also been nominated for Best Drama Series. ...
+The actresses have been nominated for their appearances in Mediacorp’s “You Can be an Angel 2” and Toggle’s “2589 Days Apart”, respectively.
+Popular South Korean drama “Guardian: The Lonely and Great God” – better known as “Goblin” – has also been nominated for Best Drama Series.
+These are just a few of the 267 nominees at the awards, which will take place on 30 November and 1 December 2017 at the Suntec Singapore Convention & Exhibition Centre. ...

 Singaporean actress-turned-radio DJ Melody Chen has come a long way since starring in “The Teenage Textbook Movie” back in the ’90s.
 Over the weekend, the “newly-minted” 40-year-old celebrated her birthday weekend with a photoshoot together with husband and actor Randall Tan, as well as her prematurely-born twin babies – Reuben Michael Tan and Maegan Riley Tan.
 The mini-photoshoot took place at Singapore General Hospital and saw Chen and Tan posing with their adorable twins against a colourful backdrop.